-Marlins’ Straily, Garcia hold Mets hitless through 6 innings
+Marlins’ hold Mets hitless through 7 innings

-MIAMI (AP) — The Miami Marlins’ Dan Straily and Jarlin Garcia have combined hold the New York Mets hitless through six innings Sunday.
+MIAMI (AP) — The Miami Marlins’ Dan Straily, Jarlin Garcia, and Kyle Barraclough have combined to hold the New York Mets hitless through seven innings Sunday.

 Straily, who entered with a 7.56 ERA in his first two starts, walked five and struck out five in 5 1/3 innings.
 He was removed after consecutive walks to Neil Walker and Yoenis Cespedes,

-Straily threw just 50 of 93 pitched for strikes.
+Straily threw just 50 of 93 pitches for strikes.

-Garcia entered with consecutive left-handed hitters due up, and he retired Jay Bruce and Lucas Duda on flyouts.
+Garcia entered with consecutive left-handed hitters due up, and he retired Jay Bruce and Lucas Duda.

 Most Read Stories